Spring Valley Village, Texas: Government and infrastructure

-As of 2018 the mayor of Spring Valley Village is Tom Ramsey.
-Allen Carpenter, Tom Donaho, David Dominy, Joy McCormack and Marcus Vajdos currently serve as members of the city council.
+As of 2025, the mayor of Spring Valley Village is Marcus Vajdos.
+The 5 city council members are Steve Bass, Allen Carpenter, David Dominy, John Lisenby, and Joy McCormack.

-Spring Valley Village Police Department is a 24-hour police organization that provides police services to the City of Spring Valley Village.
-As of 2016 the department employs 32 persons: 26 sworn Texas Peace Officers and 6 Telecommunication Officers.
-The City of Spring Valley Village was recognized as the safest city in Harris County 2019, (per Houston Chronicle survey).
+Spring Valley Village Police Department is a 24-hour law enforcement agency that provides services to the City of Spring Valley Village.
+As of 2016, the department employs 32 persons: 26 sworn Texas Peace Officers and 6 Telecommunication Officers.
+The City of Spring Valley Village was recognized as the safest city in Harris County in 2019 (per Houston Chronicle survey).
 The Police Department was recognized by the Texas Police Chiefs Association as a recognized agency in early 2020.

 Spring Valley Village is located in District 133 of the Texas House of Representatives.
 Jim Murphy represents the district.
 Spring Valley Village is within District 17 of the Texas Senate, which is currently represented by Joan Huffman.

 Spring Valley Village is in Texas's 7th congressional district; in 2008, the publication Human Events identified ZIP code 77024 as the ZIP code that gave the eighth largest contribution to John McCain's 2008 US presidential election campaign.
-The SIP code, which includes Hedwig Village, gave $540,309 by October 24, 2008.
+The SIP code, which includes Hedwig Village, had given $540,309 by October 24, 2008.
 As of 2019, however, the 7th congressional district is represented by a Democrat, Lizzie Pannill Fletcher.

 Harris Health System (formerly Harris County Hospital District) designated Northwest Health Center for ZIP code 77055.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

+Politics

+In the 2016 presidential election, Spring Valley Village went to Republican nominee Donald Trump with 1,593 votes (65%) while Democratic nominee Hillary Clinton received 718 votes (29%).
+In the 2020 presidential election, Spring Valley Village tallied 1,723 votes (63%) for Republican nominee Trump and 992 votes (36%) for Democratic nominee Joe Biden.
+In the 2024 presidential election, Republican nominee Trump garnered 1,637 votes (61%) in Spring Valley Village to Democratic nominee Kamala Harris's 969 votes (36%).

 Fire service

-The Village Fire Department serves all of the Memorial villages.
+The Village Fire Department serves all of the Memorial Villages.